Graphiti MCP Server

 Before you begin, ensure you have:

-The easiest way to run the Graphiti MCP Server with FalkorDB is using Docker:
+The easiest way to run the Graphiti MCP Server with FalkorDB is using the official Docker Compose configuration from Zep’s Graphiti repository.

 OPENAI_API_KEY=your-openai-api-key